A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Think of liabilities as the promises your business has made.

-Just like assets, they’re split into short-term liabilities (due within a year) and long-term liabilities (extending beyond a year).
+Like assets, they’re split into short-term liabilities (due within a year) and long-term liabilities (extending beyond a year).

 3. Equity